How to Get Rid of Poison Ivy Naturally

 PHOTO: S. Carter/Flickr

 My father recently asked me whether I plan to use the land where he and my mother live for business at some point.
-My husband and I already keep some bees with them, and because their land is so different than ours—we have wide-open farm land while theirs is thoroughly wooded—we’ve considered using their space for some plants we want to use in our farm products.
+My husband and I already keep some bees with them, and because their land is so different than ours—we have wide-open farmland while theirs is thoroughly wooded—we’ve considered using their space for some plants we want to use in our farm products.
 I knew my dad asked the question from more than passing curiosity.
-Mom and dad haven’t lived on their land very long, and as dad is working to create green spaces and manage the trees, he has become increasingly frustrated with one particular plant that is fighting back: poison ivy.
+Mom and Dad haven’t lived on their land very long, and as dad is working to create green spaces and manage the trees.
+He has become increasingly frustrated with one particular plant that is fighting back: poison ivy.

 Why further damage the soil with a chemical when it’s imbalanced enough to allow poison ivy to take over in the first place?
-Those that choose the chemical route are chasing a symptom rather than solving the problem.
+Those who choose the chemical route are chasing a symptom rather than solving the problem.
 In addition, many report that using glyphosate on this particular weed slows it down but doesn’t kill it off completely.

 1. Use Boiling Water

 Some folks suggest that pouring boiling water on the plants and the nearby roots will kill off growth.
-You must be willing to kill everything in the area, though, as this is a pretty non-specific solution.
+You must be willing to kill everything in the area, though, as this is a non-specific solution.
 For my purpose, this isn’t practical, as the area in question is rather large.
 Boiling water may be a good solution for a few isolated plants, though.

 2. Manually Pull the Poison Ivy